turkeedurkee/turkeedurkee.github.io/aboutme.md

 <!--subtitle: Why you'd want to go on a date with me-->
 ---

 My name is Ben Durkee.
-I'm a senior at Purdue University, but I'll be taking a 9th semester, so I am currently seeking an internship.
-I'm pursuing a concentration in controls and astrodynamics, while doing my best to obtain a comprehensive knowledge of other aerospace disciplines.
+I'm a senior at Purdue University, but I'll be taking a 9th semester, so I am currently seeking an internship for the Summer of 2021.
+I'm pursuing a concentration in controls and astrodynamics, while doing my best to obtain a comprehensive knowledge of other aerospace disciplines too.

 Outside of academics: